 They had expected to be taken to glory and heavenly rest, not left to persecution and divine wrath.
 Paul must have taught them that they would miss the Day of the Lord (1 Thess.
 5:2-5; Rev. 3:10).
 But they had become confused by the persecution they were experiencing, thinking they may have been in the Day of the Lord.

 This error had been reinforced by some messages to them claiming that they were indeed in the Day of the Lord.
 Paul noted the source of these as “spirit,” “message,” and letter.”
 A “spirit” would most likely refer to a false prophet claiming divine revelation as (in 1 John 4:1-3).
 A “message” would refer to a sermon or speech given, while a “letter” indicated a written report.

-The powerful by harmful effect of this false information was gained by claiming it was from the Apostle Paul (“as if from us”).
+The powerful but harmful effect of this false information was gained by claiming it was from the Apostle Paul (“as if from us”).
 Whoever was telling them they were in the Day of the Lord, claimed that it came from Paul who heard it, preached it, and wrote it.
 Thus, their lie was given supposed apostolic sanction.